 With these resources you are all set to get started with modeling processes.
 But before doing so, let us take a closer look at common pitfalls and recommendations for process mapping in particular.

-Starting off with the recommendations, I have created a list in no certain order with the most important ones I have seen in the past couple of years.
+Starting off with the recommendations, I have created a list in no particular order with the most important process mapping recommendations I have seen in recent years.

 - Capture the current state of the process and iterate from there on.
 To get to this unified understanding it is important to start with your current processes.
 The goal is to visualize them before adapting and changing them.
 When it comes to changing a process it is recommended to not disrupt them but rather overhaul them in small iterations which lead to a measurable outcome.
 By doing so you ensure that the persons working in the process are still onboard with the changes and can understand the reasoning behind.